CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "Are you planning in supporting other clinical data formats?"

     Certainly.
-Note, however, that the core development team consists of exactly one member :fontawesome-regular-face-laugh-wink:.
+Note, however, that the core development team consists of exactly one member :smile:.

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)